Image Upscaling: Definition and Explanation

 Will upscaling my photo make it look fake?

 A good upscaler shouldn't.
 The goal of models like Real-ESRGAN is to add detail that looks natural and realistic.
 However, lower-quality tools or pushing the scale factor too high (like trying to make a 100-pixel image into a 8000-pixel one) can sometimes introduce artifacts or an overly smooth, "airbrushed" look.
-We've fine-tuned our process to hit the 4K sweet spot where it looks crisp, not artificial.
+Our process is designed to deliver a Full HD result that looks crisp, not artificial.

 How big can I make my image with upscaling?

 It depends on the tool.
 Most services offer a 2x or 4x scale factor.
 Some specialized software, like that from Topaz Labs, can go up to 8x.
-Our premium service at FreeHeadshot.org takes the generated headshots and delivers them at a final 4K resolution (4096x4096 pixels), which is more than enough for almost any professional or print need.
+Our premium service at FreeHeadshot.org takes the generated headshots and delivers them at a final Full HD resolution (1080 x 1080 pixels), which is plenty for almost any online profile, directory, or standard print need.

 Is image upscaling free?

 Sometimes.
 There are free upscaling tools available online, but they often come with limitations like watermarks, slower speeds, or size restrictions.
 Here at FreeHeadshot.org, our free tier gives you 3 headshots at standard resolution.
-Our premium tier includes 4K upscaling on all 50 of your headshots.
+Our premium tier includes Full HD resolution on all 100 of your headshots.

 Does FreeHeadshot.org use my photo for anything else after I upload it?